 Honorary Vice Presidents: Phyllis Angliss, Wendy Bentall FLS, John Davies, Sir Ranulph Fiennes Bt OBE, Pen Hadow, Neil Laughton, Ruth Mindel, Andrew Mitchell, Richard Snailham MA, FRGS, Rosie Stancer, Lucy Thompson

-Honorary Advisory Board: John Blashford-Snell (Chair), HSH Duke Leopold d’Arenberg, Dame Dr Claire Bertschinger, George Bullard, Simon Chinn, Craig Cohon, Jane Davis, Robin Edwards, Peter Felix CBE, Sir Ranulph Fiennes OBE, Ben Fogle, Bear Grylls, Pen Hadow, Sean Hotung, Neil Laughton, Simon Murray CBE, Dr Mary Jean Reimer, Neville Shulman CBE, Rosie Stancer, Prof Mike Stroud OBE, Levison Wood
+Honorary Advisory Board: John Blashford-Snell (Chair), HSH Duke Leopold d’Arenberg, Mark Beaumont, Dame Dr Claire Bertschinger, George Bullard, Simon Chinn, Craig Cohon, Jane Davis, Robin Edwards, Peter Felix CBE, Sir Ranulph Fiennes OBE, Ben Fogle, Bear Grylls, Pen Hadow, Sean Hotung, Neil Laughton, Simon Murray CBE, Dr Mary Jean Reimer, Neville Shulman CBE, Rosie Stancer, Prof Mike Stroud OBE, Levison Wood

 Film Trusts: Ros Wardall

 Honorary Archivist: Captain Jim Masters MBE